Next Generation Backscatter Communication: Systems, Techniques and Applications: IoT Applications for BackCom

 \subsection{BackCom for Logistics}

-Until now the most successful commercialization of the BackCom technique is the application in logistics due to the ultra-low manufacturing cost of simple and passive BackCom Tags, as illustrated in Fig.~\ref{fig:app}(c).
-The low-cost BackCom Tags make the commercialization easy and quickly.
+BackCom for logistics is a very attractive proposition due to the ultra-low manufacturing cost of simple and passive BackCom Tags, as illustrated in Fig.~\ref{fig:app_3}.
 For example, as early as 2007, the biggest $100$ suppliers of the global renowned chain commercial group Wal-Mart have used the BackCom technology for logistics tracking.
 The technology has been helping the companies to substantially reduce operational cost, guarantee product quality, and accelerate the processing speed.
 In the past decade, the popularization and the application of BackCom have brought revolutionary changes to the logistics industry, due to its advantages compared with the conventional bar code technology, such as reduced manual control, long service lives, long reading distances, and encrypt-able and rewritable data.

-In the future, apart from the existing BackCom techniques for logistics tracking and management, BackCom-based three-dimensional orientation tracking is an emerging technique.
+Looking into the future, apart from the existing BackCom techniques for logistics tracking and management, BackCom-based three-dimensional orientation tracking is an emerging technique.
 By attaching an array of low-cost passive BackCom Tags as orientation sensors on the surface of the target objects, three-dimensional orientation information is available at the Reader by analyzing the relative phase offset between different Tags.
 In this way, human workers can be warned when the angle of a cargo is larger than a threshold.